Listen to excerpts from this event here.

-Renowned presidential historian and Tennessee native Jon Meacham will appear in Knoxville on Sunday, July 8, at 7 p.m. at First Presbyterian Church.
-He will discuss his new book, The Soul of America: The Battle for Our Better Angels.
-U.S. Senator Lamar Alexander will join the author on stage.
+Renowned presidential historian and Tennessee native Jon Meacham appeared in Knoxville on Sunday, July 8, at 7 p.m. at First Presbyterian Church.
+He discussed his new book, The Soul of America: The Battle for Our Better Angels.
+U.S. Senator Lamar Alexander joined the author on stage.

-Friends of the Knox County Public Library will join us as a host for this special event.
+Friends of the Knox County Public Library joined us as a host for this special event.

 In The Soul of America, Meacham helps us understand the present moment in American politics by looking back at critical times in our country’s history when hope overcame division.
 He tells us that what Abraham Lincoln called the “better angels of our nature” have found a way to prevail again and again during dark times throughout our country’s history.